A cutting-edge automatic balancing machine reduces noise, vibration and harshness by removing weight from complex internal rotating components

 The automotive transmission industry is rapidly evolving.
 Thanks to the latest mainstream solutions, including CVT and dual clutch technologies, automatic vehicles are now far more efficient and often quicker than manual versions.
 Vehicle electrification trends also create a pressing need for new transmissions designs.

-This re-engineering is aimed at installing an electric motor somewhere along the powertrain thus, as a positive consequence, today’s automatic cars are more attractive than they were two decades or more ago – even for those countries where typically the conventional gearstick covered the vast majority of vehicles.
+This re-engineering is aimed at installing an e-motor somewhere along the powertrain.
+As a positive consequence of innovation within the transmission industry, today’s automatic cars are a more attractive option than they were one decade or more ago – even for countries where typically the conventional gearstick covered the vast majority of vehicles.

-Transmission layout must be also compacted as much as possible and, with this aim, the shape of the internal rotating components is often complex.
-These parts are typically balanced by removing weight through milling or drilling and variable surfaces (i.e. tapered, wavy etc.) are unfavourable factors for an accurate material removal.
+Transmission layout must also be as compact, and with this aim, the shape of the internal rotating components are often complex.
+These parts are typically balanced by removing weight through milling or drilling and variable surfaces, such as tapered and wavy, which are unfavorable factors for accurate material removal.